-If you transfer realty to a relative for little or no consideration, make certain you report the gift.
+If you transfer reality to a relative for little or no consideration, make certain you report the gift.
 The IRS is searching property records to uncover unreported gifts.

 Gifts may be made directly to the donee or deposited in a trust for the donee's benefit.
 Many estates can be completely transferred to others in this way over time.
 There are special requirements when the trust beneficiary does not have a present interest in (does not enjoy current benefits from) the trust property.
-Gifts to such trusts do not qualify for the \$15,000/\$30,000 annual exclusions.
+Gifts to such trusts do not qualify for the \$16,000/\$32,000 annual exclusions.
 In the case of trusts set up for minors, annual exclusion gifts are allowed, but beneficiaries must have full access to the trust assets at age 21.

 One possible solution to the "present interest" problem is to create a "Crummey" trust for greater flexibility and control.
 This requires that you give each trust beneficiary a right of withdrawal when funds are transferred to the trust.
+Transfers subject to The IRS is always on the watch for taxpayers who make large gifts without declaring the gift and paying the tax.

-Transfers subject to Crummey powers will qualify for the annual exclusions.
+Crummey powers will qualify for the annual exclusions.